 The best first feature jury said Ukraine’s audacious The Tribe distinguished itself as the most original and powerful of a varied and interesting line-up of films from around the world.
 Its writer-director Miroslav Slaboshpitsky has delivered a film set in a school for deaf children, acted entirely in sign language.

-But the top award went to the Russian drama Leviathan, which won the screenplay award in Cannes.
+But the top award went to the Russian drama Leviathan, which won the screenplay award in Cannes, for its director Andrey Zvyagintsev.
 The British producer Jeremy Thomas, who chaired the jury, said the film’s grandeur and themes had moved all the members of the judging panel in the same way.
 It tells the story of a small man trying to protect his family from the machine of a corrupt state.

 With both Ukraine and Russia having films honoured at the same ceremony, Leviathan’s producer Aleksandr Rodnyanskiy said he hoped that culture could help to unite the nations that he described more as relatives than just neighbours.